 The eastern portion of the Toiyabe Range, essentially from its crest to the eastern range front, is composed of complex thrust slices of Paleozoic sediments which have been intruded by a linear belt of granitic intrusives.
 The intrusives form prominent, rugged outcrops in the lower portion of the eastern range front, and the Paleozoic rocks are metamorphosed near the granitic contacts.
-The complex of Paleozoic sediment-intrusive rocks is overlain to the south and west by large outcrops of Tertiary volcanic rocks, largely welded tuffs.
+The complex of Paleozoic sediment-intrusive rocks are overlain to the south and west by large outcrops of Tertiary volcanic rocks, largely welded tuffs.

-J. Tingley + P. Smith (1982) Minem/ Inventory of Eureka-Shoe shone Resource area: NBMG OFR 84-10.
-83-3 According to Ferguson and Cathcart (1954), the pre-Tertiary sedimentary rocks of the Twin River district are composed of the Cambrian Gold Hill Formation, disconformably overlain by the Ordovician Palmetto Formation and unconformably overlain by two Permian Formations (Diablo and Pablo Formations).
-Wilden (1982, verbal communication) feels that preCambrian rocks may be exposed in one outcrop near the mouth of Ophir Canyon where the Cambrian Gold Hill Formation overlies metamorphic rocks.
-If these are of preCambrian age, they would be the oldest rocks in the Toiyabe Range.
-All of the pre-Tertiary Formations are metamorphosed, both due to regional deformation to local plutonism.
+According to Ferguson and Cathcart (1954), the pre-Tertiary sedimentary rocks of the Twin River district are composed of the Cambrian Gold Hill Formation, disconformably overlain by the Ordovician Palmetto Formation and unconformably overlain by two Permian Formations (Diablo and Pablo Formations).
+Willden (1982, verbal commun.) feels that pre-Cambrian rocks may be exposed in one outcrop near the mouth of Ophir Canyon where the Cambrian Gold Hill Formation overlies metamorphic rocks.
+If these are of pre-Cambrian age, they would be the oldest rocks in the Toiyabe Range.
+All of the pre-Tertiary Formations are metamorphosed, due both to regional deformation and to local plutonism.

 There are four major granitic plutons exposed in the district.
 The largest, the Aiken Creek pluton, is slightly to the north of the district.
 A smaller granodiorite mass crops out in Ophir Canyon and even smaller exposures occur in Broad and Park Canyons.
 The granitic plutons are all considered to be Jurassic(?) or younger.
 The Ophir pluton has been dated at about 54 m.y., the dike at Broad Canyon has been dated at about 30 m.y.
-(Kleinhampl, 1980).
+(Kleinhampl and Ziony, 1984).
 Small bodies of serpentinite crop out throughout the area.
-They are lensoid and irregular, all are fault bounded and may be serpentinized ultramafics (Kleinhampl, 1980).
+They are lensoid and irregular, all are fault bounded and may be serpentinized ultramafics (Kleinhampl and Ziony, 1984).